bcbio/bcbio-nextgen/docs/contents/code.rst

 To install from your bcbio-nextgen source tree for testing do::

-    #make sure you are using the development bcbio instance
+    # make sure you are using the development bcbio instance
     which bcbio_python
+    # local git folder
+    cd ~/code/bcbio-nextgen
     bcbio_python setup.py install

 One tricky part that we don't yet know how to work around is that pip and